 Psyche of a Caste-Hindu

 If we put the psyche of a casteist privileged brat in very crude terms: A Gutter is a Dalit’s paradise, meanwhile stages such as Olympics or Oxford are the quagmires for their eternal doom.
-Lower castes after -all face the constant threat of being polluted and corrupted by these wretched big platforms, don’t they?
+Lower castes after-all face the constant threat of being polluted and corrupted by these wretched big platforms, don’t they?
 Just as a Higher Castes are baptised with water from Ganges, a Dalit needs regular baptization with sewage and gutter water else he shall lose his revered place in the God-ordained Chaturvarnya scheme of universal salvation.
 That is what we logically deduce when our Honourable Prime Minister Shri Narendra Modi says that the Valmikis’ have their “experience in spirituality” through their centuries-old caste-based vocation – of cleaning up others’ filth, including toilets.
 In his (later withdrawn) book ‘Karmayogi’ he says that: “I do not believe they have been doing this job just to sustain their livelihood.
 Had this been so, they would not have continued with this kind of job generation after generation…..At some point of time somebody must have got the enlightenment that it is their (Balmikis’) duty to work for the happiness of the entire society and the Gods; that they have to do this job bestowed upon them by Gods; and this job should continue as internal spiritual activity for centuries.”[23]

 Thus, how can their upper caste compatriots let these gullible Dalits befall such trenches of eternal oblivion.
 No, they shall save their dalit and shudra brothers from the lures of this unjust maya, and take them back to their temples of salvation: THE GUTTER!!!
 Only a casteist brat can imagine the karmic agony of such unfortunate dalits, the painful writhings of their Dalits souls as they gain some sense of dignity when the world starts acknowledging them in the imagination of an individual with some agency.
 How come a dalit claim individual agency over the authority of Manusmriti with respect to his body, soul and all his successive and preceding generations?
 Article 21 might grant him dignity of existence but how can it grant him dignity of salvation in the Chaturvarnic courts of Gods?
 Wouldn’t it be better to rip them off their sentience, their dignity, tear down the last pieces of their humanity so that they do not leave their place, and thus not attract the ire of the Omnipotent God?

 That is why when Ramdas Athawale, the Honourable Minister of State for Social Justice and Empowerment proudly declares in Rajya Sabha that not a single death was reported by manual scavenging in last 5 years[24], we know he is telling the truth: For a soul never dies; it merely transcends to its salvation.
 There must definitely be some error with the records earlier, when the Ministry reported 282 deaths due to manual scavenging from 2016 to November 2019.[25]
 Strangely the number kept on increasing to 340 by 2nd February, 2021.[26]
 The Safai Karmachari Andolan is definitely lying when it says that the actual number of such deaths is atleast 1763.[27]
 An enquiry must be made in such erratic claims by the Ministry in the past, as well as, the asinine list given by the Safai Karmachari Andolan to delve into the truth of affairs.
-We after-all repose our full faith into the monumental claims by the Minister.
+After-all. we repose our complete faith into the monumental claims by the Minister.
 We are pretty sure there is an anti-national hacker somewhere in the world who must have planted the ‘fake’ list of these dead people in the computers of the Ministry and Safai Karmachari Andholan by using a malware.[28]
 The Minister, like Caesar’s wife, is of course above our suspicion.
-Afterall, the Minister himself belongs to the Dalit community, and is a self-professed Ambedkarite.
+Given the fact, that the Minister himself belongs to the Dalit community, and is a self-professed Ambedkarite.

 Late Kanshi Ram ji had written an interesting commentary for such legendary Dalit leaders who have trampled upon Dalit lives and their movement, for gaining political mileage, titled ‘Chamcha Yug’.
 Mr. Athawale, has styled himself as the chief protagonist of the commentary since joining the BJP during the 2014 Modi wave.